mjpost/sacrebleu/README.md

 estimations.
 This can be changed with the `--paired-n` flag.

 - When launched, paired bootstrap resampling will perform:
-   - Bootstrap resampling to estimate the 95% CI for all systems and the baseline (similar to `--confidence` for single-system evaluation)
+   - Bootstrap resampling to estimate 95% CI for all systems and the baseline (similar to `--confidence` in single-system mode)
    - A significance test between the **baseline** and each **system** to compute a [p value](https://en.wikipedia.org/wiki/P-value).

 ### Paired approximate randomization (--paired ar)